-Statistical trend analyses (Mann-Kendall2) were performed on annual water quality data for all available water quality parameters at all monitored waterbodies in the Kezar Lake watershed.
+Statistical trend analyses (Mann-Kendall) were performed on annual water quality data for all available water quality parameters at all monitored waterbodies in the Kezar Lake watershed.
 A summary of current conditions and trends are as follows:

 - Water clarity shows improving trends at Kezar Lake; water clarity at the ponds are stable and meet DEP mesotrophic guidelines. - Total phosphorus and Chlorophyll-a show no trends and meet DEP mesotrophic guidelines in all waterbodies.
-Chlorophyll-a at the upper bay is improving. - Alkalinity shows degrading trends at the upper bay, lower bay, Cushman Pond, Heald Pond, and Horseshoe Pond (though improving at the middle bay), and is critically, but naturally, low in all waterbodies.
-Recent 10-year trends show improving conditions for alkalinity at Trout Pond. - pH shows degrading trends at Bradley, Heald, and Horseshoe Ponds and is low (acidic) in all waterbodies. - Color shows no trends and meets DEP mesotrophic guidelines in all waterbodies. - Dissolved oxygen is regularly anoxic near the bottom in late summer at Bradley, Horseshoe, and Trout Ponds. - Temperature is generally good or excellent in all waterbodies, though Kezar Lake shows a warming trend in surface waters. - Anoxic Extent shows a degrading trend at the upper bay and is highest at Horseshoe and Trout Ponds.
+Chlorophyll-a at the upper bay is improving. - Alkalinity shows degrading trends at the upper bay, lower bay, Cushman Pond, Heald Pond, and Horseshoe Pond (though improving at the middle bay and Trout Pond), and is critically, but naturally, low in all waterbodies. - pH shows degrading trends at Bradley, Heald, and Horseshoe Ponds and is low (acidic) in all waterbodies. - Color shows no trends and meets DEP mesotrophic guidelines in all waterbodies. - Dissolved oxygen is regularly anoxic near the bottom in late summer at Bradley, Horseshoe, and Trout Ponds.
+Anoxic Extent is highest at Horseshoe and Trout Ponds. - Temperature is generally good or excellent in all waterbodies, though Kezar Lake shows a warming trend in surface waters.